Diego Garcia: Endangered species

 finback whale (Balaeonoptera physalus) – possible; Bryde's whale (Balaeonoptera edeni) – possible; blue whale (Balaeonoptera musculus) – possible; humpback whale (Megaptera novaeangliae) – possible; southern right whale (Eubalaena australis) – possible.

 United Kingdom military activities

-British Forces British Indian Ocean Territories (BFBIOT) is the official name for the British Armed Forces deployment at the Permanent Joint Operating Base (PJOB) on Diego Garcia, in the British Indian Ocean Territory.
+British Forces British Indian Ocean Territories (BFBIOT) is the official name for His Majesty's Armed Forces (HMAF) deployment at the Permanent Joint Operating Base (PJOB) on Diego Garcia, in the British Indian Ocean Territory (BIOT).
 While the naval and airbase facilities on Diego Garcia are leased to the United States, in practice, it operates as a joint UK-US base, with the UK retaining full and continual access.
 Diego Garcia is strategically located, offering access to East Africa, the Middle East and Southeast Asia.
 The base serves as a staging area for the buildup or resupply of military forces prior to an operation.
 There are approximately 40–50 British military personnel posted on Diego Garcia, most of them from Naval Party 1002 (NP1002).
-NP1002 forms the island's civil administration.
+NP1002 forms the island's civil administration and some naval forces.